 top of page

-The automatic movement within the 5606 Lord-Matic - like the full serviced 1975 Seiko 5606-8031 "Sugimoto Tea" dress automatic here, on its original bracelet and unusual faceted crystal - was considered by Seiko to be such an excellent movement it would be subsequently re-worked and placed within Seiko's legendary (and quite accurate) Grand Seiko’s.
+The automatic movement within the 5606 Lord-Matic - like the full-serviced 1974 Seiko 5606-8031 "Kishiwada Steel Works" dress automatic here, on its original Seiko bracelet - was considered by Seiko to be such an excellent movement it would be subsequently re-worked and placed within Seiko's legendary (and quite accurate) Grand Seiko’s.

 Seiko's Lord Matic finds its genesis in the Lord Marvel (first made in 1956), with the LM series eventually positioned beneath the King Seiko, but with a very sophisticated new automatic movement and high quality case design and finishing.
 By 1968 , the LM line had greatly increased in popularity and its movement, the 5606, became one of the most ubiquitous Seiko mechanical movements of the time - the 5606 also formed the basis of higher beat variants fitted to many of the automatic King Seiko and Grand Seiko models of the early to mid 1970’s.